spl0k/supysonic/docs/transcoding.rst

 Once the transcoding configuration has been set, most clients will require the user to specify that they want to transcode files.
-This might be done on the client itself, but most importantly it should be done on *Supysonic* web interface.
+This might be done on the client itself, but most importantly it should be done on Supysonic web interface.
 Not doing so might prevent some clients to properly request transcoding.

 To enable transcoding with the web interface, you should first start using the client you want to set transcoding for.
 Only browsing the library should suffice.
-Then open your browser of choice and navigate to the URL of your *Supysonic* instance.
+Then open your browser of choice and navigate to the URL of your Supysonic instance.
 Log in with your credentials and the click on your username in the top bar.
-There you should be presented with a list of clients you used to connect to *Supysonic* and be able to set you preferred streaming format and bitrate.
+There you should be presented with a list of clients you used to connect to Supysonic and be able to set your preferred streaming format and bitrate.